Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Introduction

-In Section~\ref{sec:objective}, we define the linear causal effect of interest in presence of one unmeasured confounder and identify it in terms of estimable and sensitivity parameters.
-To this end, we use partial correlations and $R^2$-values.
-Moreover, we discuss the case of multiple unobserved variables.
-Section~\ref{sec:sensitivity-model} shows how the sensitivity parameters relate to common identification assumptions and provides several ways for practitioners to specify sensitivity bounds -- and thus the sensitivity model $\Psi(\theta)$.
-Section~\ref{sec:algorithm} describes how monotonicity of the causal effect and constraints can be leveraged to develop a tailored optimization algorithm.
-In Section~\ref{sec:inference}, we address sensitivity intervals which contain $\beta$ or the PIR with high probability and thus quantify the uncertainty of the sensitivity analysis.
-First, we review existing approaches; then, we introduce our proposal based on the bootstrap.
-Section~\ref{sec:example} applies our proposed method to a famous study in labour economics by \citet{card}.
-We consider both the linear regression and instrumental variable estimators and compare the results of different sensitivity models.
-To visualize the results of the sensitivity analysis and provide some further insight, we introduce several contour plots.
-Finally, Section \ref{sec:discussion} concludes this article with a discussion of our method and an outlook on future research.
+In this work, we operationalize the framework above to conduct sensitivity analysis for linear regression and instrumental variables models in the presence of an unmeasured confounder.
+We generalize the analysis of \citet{ch}, propose a tailored grid search algorithm to solve the resulting optimization problem and provide uncertainty quantification via the bootstrap.
+In particular, we contribute a flexible and interpretable method to the sparse literature on sensitivity analysis for instrumental variables, e.g.\ \citep{altonji2005,small,wang}.

-In the appendix, we state the $R^2$-calculus which consists of different algebraic relationships that partial correlations fulfill, give further details on the sensitivity model and provide the formulae of the comparison points in $R$-contour plots.
-The derivations and proofs of results, pseudocode of the optimization algorithm and details on the simulation study can be found in the supplementary material.
+This article is organized as follows.
+In Section~\ref{sec:objective}, we use partial correlations as parameters to identify the linear causal effect of interest in terms of $\theta$ and $\psi$.
+Section~\ref{sec:sensitivity-model} shows how the sensitivity parameters relate to common identification assumptions and provides several ways for practitioners to specify constraints.
+In Section~\ref{sec:algorithm}, we describe the grid search algorithm.
+Section~\ref{sec:inference} addresses the construction of sensitivity intervals via the bootstrap.
+In Section~\ref{sec:example}, we apply our proposed method to a famous study in labour economics by \citet{card} and visualize the results using $b$- and $R$-contour plots.
+Finally, Section \ref{sec:discussion} concludes this article with a discussion of the developed methodology.
+Derivations, proofs, and additional results can be found in the supplementary materials.
+An implementation of our proposed methods is available in the R-package \texttt{optsens} which can be downloaded from \url{https://github.com/tobias-freidling/optsens}.
+The code to replicate the simulation studies and data analysis in this article can be found at \url{https://github.com/tobias-freidling/optsens-replication}.